 The national effort to achieve ‘education for all’ (EFA) and the progressive elimination of child labour are inextricably linked.
 On the one hand, education is a key element in the prevention of child labour as children with no access to quality education have little alternative but to enter the labour market.
 On the other hand, child labour is one of the main obstacles to ‘education for all’, as children who are working cannot go to school.

-In an effort to do our bit towards resolving a part of this problem, we are working with more than 8,000 children in Andhra Pradesh, Orissa and Bihar.
+In an effort to do our bit towards resolving a part of this problem, we are working with 8,000 children in Delhi.
 The interventions are simple but can make all the difference.
 We motivate the families, create awareness around the ills of child labour and child marriage.
 Also make them aware about importance of hygiene, health and education.
 We also facilitate for child immunization.

 Career EduConnect programme provides career counselling and guidance to students so that they can understand what career they may choose that would help them not only do well but excel in the chosen career.
 Career Counselling and guidance session has been given 21,000 students in 200+ Schools in Patiala district of Punjab, Jaipur and Alwar district of Rajasthan and Rewari district of Haryana.

 Scholarship to Students

 To encourage bright students, Academic excellence awards were given to 38 students (who topped in various streams in BMU).
 To encourage girls from under privileged sections of society taking up higher education, HamariPari scholarships were given to 16 girls in BMU

-One of the many reasons for increased dropout rates, stunted growth of children, lack of confidence among children as well as below average academic performance in rural schools is the lack of basic infrastructure – proper classrooms with right furniture, sports facility, dilapidated building, science labs, power facility-school work in darkness, basic sanitation facilities and even drinking wate.
+One of the many reasons for increased dropout rates, stunted growth of children, lack of confidence among children as well as below average academic performance in rural government schools is the lack of basic infrastructure - proper classrooms with right furniture, sports facility, dilapidated building, science labs, power facility-school work in darkness, basic sanitation facilities and even clean drinking water.